pressoholics/prso-gravity-forms-adv-uploader/readme.txt

 * Added security and validation
 * Bonus Terms of Service Gravity Forms field with optional submit disable feature
 * Creating posts with gavity forms?
 All uploads are added as post attachments and can be displayed with the [get_adv_uploads] shortcode
+* Also use the wordpress gallery shortcode to display any images attached to a post

 This is the Gravity Forms uploader plugin for those who need a little more than the default multi file upload of Gravity Forms v1.8.